-The calendar features colourful artwork drawn by students from six local primary and special schools including those closest to Sofia's onshore works, Wilton and Dormanston, both part of the Tees Valley Education multi-academy trust.
+The calendar once again features creative artwork drawn by students from six local primary and special schools including those closest to Sofia's onshore converter station works, Wilton and Dormanston.

 All the runners up, whose drawings feature on each month of the year, receive vouchers for £75.
 The winning school also receives £300 for participating and the five others £200.

-Around 21,000 copies of the calendar will be delivered to local households around the Wilton International, Billingham, and North Tees industrial sites, including 14,000 around Wilton, where Sofia's works are now taking place.
+Around 20,000 copies of the calendar will be delivered to local households around the Wilton International, Billingham, and North Tees industrial sites, including 14,000 around Wilton, where Sofia's onshore converter station works are now progressing.

 As well as the drawings from local budding artists, the calendar includes useful safety information and details of the practical actions that would need to be taken in the unlikely event of a major emergency and that would require a response by people in the neighbouring communities.